arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-1.md

 tried two multimeters. but i know they're working, because [[people/matt | matt]] & i tested it on an active circuit.

-i asked [[people/tom igoe|tom igoe]], and he told me that i was using the wrong mode. the dials on the multimeter select different modes. for continuity, you want to put the dial on continuity.
+i asked [[people/tom|tom]], and he told me that i was using the wrong mode. the dials on the multimeter select different modes. for continuity, you want to put the dial on continuity.

 ![[z_images/IMG_6113.jpg]]